 What is the maximum Social Security Disability benefit amount?

 If workers meet Social Security Disability qualifications, they will receive a letter of approval from the Social Security Administration (SSA).
-After receiving this letter of approval, their first payment will arrive six months from the date on which their disability began.
+After receiving this letter of approval, their first payment should arrive six months after the date on which their disability began.
 While the benefit amount will vary depending on the worker’s average lifetime earnings, the average monthly payment is around $1,234.

 The amount of family members covered under your SSDI eligibility also plays a factor in the amount your household can receive.
 In addition to your monthly payment, each member may qualify for 50 percent or less of your own benefit amount.
 However, a household typically receives a maximum payment between 150 and 180 percent of your established benefit.